Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

-\paragraph{Experiences about prior post deletions and deletion privacy (RQ1)} We started by asking our participants about the usage of different social platforms and whether they have had deleted social content on any of them.
-We further asked how old was the content at the time of deletion as well as the reasons behind the deletion of that content.
-Then we asked the participants to explain whether they have ever faced any discomforts because of their deletions and if they have not, what problems do they anticipate in the future.
-We then enquired if the participants are aware of other users noticing their deletions and if they themselves noticed deletions by other users.
-Then we investigated how the users feel about the sensitivity of deleted social content by asking them--``when someone deletes a social media post, it indicates that the content of that post is sensitive/damaging/embarrassing to that individual.''
+\paragraph{Experiences about prior post deletions (RQ1)} We started by asking the participants about their usage of different social platforms and whether they have ever deleted any of their content.
+We further asked how old the content was at the time of deletion and the reasons behind their deletions.
+We then inquired if the participants were aware of other users noticing their deletions and whether they have noticed other users' deletions.
+Lastly, we investigated how the users felt about the sensitivity of deleted content by asking them whether they agree or disagree with the statement---``when someone deletes a social media post, it indicates that the content of that post is sensitive/damaging/embarrassing to that individual.''

-\paragraph{CI-based questionnaire: deletion privacy (RQ2)} Next, taking inspiration from earlier research~\cite{apthorpe2018discovering,apthorpe2019evaluating} we incorporated a part in our survey instrument to unearth the norms governing deletion privacy in social platforms.
-CI was easily adopted to deletion privacy and was proven to be useful in identifying broad rules that govern the social perception of privacy.
-We detailed our adaptation of CI to the scope of deletion privacy in~\cref{sec:ci_background}.
-In this section, we will focus on the setup for our survey.
+\paragraph{CI-based questionnaire: deletion privacy (RQ2)} Taking inspiration from earlier research~\cite{apthorpe2018discovering,apthorpe2019evaluating}, we adapted a CI-based questionnaire to investigate the users' expectations of deletion privacy in social platforms.
+We detail our adaptation of CI to the scope of deletion privacy in~\cref{sec:ci_background}.
+Here, we will focus on the setup of our survey.

-Recall that, we needed to obtain user perception of acceptability for all the information flows created by all combinations of all the parameter values presented in~\cref{tab:ci_infoflow}.
-To achieve this objective, we divided this section of our survey into blocks of questions querying the acceptability of each of the information flows.
+We needed to obtain users' perception of acceptability for the information flows created by all combinations of the parameter values presented in~\cref{tab:ci_infoflow}.
+In total, we had 900 distinct information flows (5 \textit{subjects} $\times$ 3 \textit{transmission principles} $\times$ 6 \textit{recipients} $\times$ 10 \textit{attributes}), and asking each participant to evaluate all the flows was infeasible.
+Therefore, we divided the flows into 30 blocks with 30 information flows each, where every block was assigned to at least 6 participants.

-Each block contained information flows with the same \textit{subject}, same \textit{transmission principle}, varying \textit{recipients}, and varying \textit{attributes}.
-For example, one block contained all information flows with the subject ``a post that contained some information about your self'' and the transmission principle ``because they were checking/observing your user profile regularly''.
+To randomly assign participants to one of these blocks, each participant was randomly assigned to a \textbf{fixed} value for the \textit{subject} and \textit{transmission principle} variable.
+That participant was also randomly assigned to one of the two pre-defined sets of \textit{recipient} variable values\footnote{ First set of \textit{recipient} variable values or recipient\_A: [your family member, your close friend, your coworker].
+Second set of \textit{recipient} variable values or recipient\_B:[anyone, a company, the government]} (each set contained three \textit{recipient} values).